-In an effort to better serve the victims of crimes committed in Berks County, two probation officers, Kathy Spotts and Carmen Berrios, have been assigned solely to work with victims.
+In an effort to better serve the victims of crimes committed in Berks County, Probation Officer Kathy Spotts has been assigned solely to work with victims.
 These officers will help by answering questions, calculating financial damages, or simply being available in a victim's time of need.

 The Berks County Juvenile Probation Office operates under the Balanced and Restorative Justice model.
 This means we view the victim, the community, and the offender as clients of the Juvenile Justice System.
 You have the right to speak in Court about what happened to you and/or your family as a result of the crime.
 Please be advised that the judges who sit in Juvenile Court are very interested in hearing from the victims of juvenile crime.
 We strongly urge you to attend your Court Hearing to voice your concerns and thoughts about what has happened.